Wow, it's been years since I've done one of these!

 Nope, not version 2!
 What I said in that section of the other blog post still stands, but thankfully for more positive reasons than "Oh god, I can't do this anymore and I hate everything!"

-For most of my 4 years in Software Development (spent primarily as a Java middleware developer) I've been able to say I'm in the uniquely privileged position of doing what I love for a living.
+For most of my 4 years in Software Development (roughly 2 of which was spent primarily as a Java middleware developer) I've been able to say I'm in the uniquely privileged position of doing what I love for a living.
 However, it is an extremely high pressure job, you have to make hard sacrifices to be successful and the nature of the role is evolving in a way that (to me at least) makes it a lot less fun than it used to be.
 (See the "Old man yells at cloud" section at the bottom of this post for what I mean by this).
+I still recommend it as a vocation, but I think it's fair to say it's not for everyone!

-It's something I've thought about for some months now, and I don't think there's anything inherently wrong with saying "this career path as a Java middleware developer has an expiration date" if the pros and cons don't line up anymore and it's not something you want to pursue indefinitely.
-It enables you to focus on deciding what you want to do next and planning out how to facilitate that happening.
+It's something I've thought about for some months now, and I don't think there's anything inherently wrong with saying "this career path where I have to live a long way from where I grew up and wrestle with the corporate machine to be successful has an expiration date" if the pros and cons don't line up anymore.
+Admitting there's an issue is enabling me to focus on forging a better path and planning out how to facilitate that happening.

-As I see it the choice is to switch to the more operational side of things or turn my passion for writing into a full time job.
-Alternatively I may find that experimenting with languages that aren't Java rekindles my passion and leads to a change of heart.
+As I see it my choices in the longer term are to find a new way of being a software developer, switch to the more operational/security side of things or turn my passion for writing into a full time job.
+It could even be that a combination of some of those is possible!

 To facilitate all 3 possible paths I think my professional training next year will focus more on learning about cloud technologies and networking.
-I'll also be looking to expand my writing side-gig and (if I can find time) trying out new languages and revisiting ones I used to enjoy using while I was still in full time education.
+I'll also be looking to expand my writing side-gig and (if I can find time) coming up with new hobbyist projects at home that excite me.

 If you're in a newsagents any time this month check out issue 228 of Linux Format magazine!
 My first tutorial in over 5 years (on Vagrant no less) has been published and released to the public.
 You'll see more from me in a couple of months' time in issue 230.